 The Parliament and Council should define what is meant by a motor vehicle in the legislation.
 This is a crucial aspect of its purpose.
 Currently the definition includes bicycles that are not motor vehicles.
-We would like the Parliament and Council to amend the definition, possible amendments include;
+We would like the Parliament and Council to amend the definition with one word added describing a motor vehicle as

-Vehicle means "...any motor vehicle intended for travel on land and propelled solely by mechanical power or where the mechanical power is designed to propel the motor vehicle to speeds in excess of 25 km/h, but not running on rails, and any trailer, whether or not coupled"
+"...any motor vehicle intended for travel on land and propelled solely by mechanical power but not running on rails, and any trailer whether or not coupled"